Close Menu

 To supplement your cash on hand, consider putting some of your reserves in accounts where you can earn interest while maintaining easy access.
 For example, the top-earning high-yield savings accounts and the best money market accounts now each offer up to 5.00% APY.
 While these rates are variable and won’t likely stay this high through 2025, these accounts offer the flexibility needed for an emergency fund.
 These rates are also outpacing the current 2.7% inflation rate, which is a plus, because your emergency fund isn’t losing purchasing power over time.

-In addition to having cash on hand and other savings earmarked for emergencies, some other financial recommendations include creating a budget, trimming extra expenses, and paying down any high-interest debt, such as credit card balances—which averaged $6,730 per American as of last year, according to Experian.
+In addition to having cash on hand and other savings earmarked for emergencies, some other financial recommendations include creating a budget, trimming extra expenses, and paying down any high-interest debt, such as credit card balances—which averaged $6,730 per American as of last year, as reported by Experian.
 (Learn more about how to prepare for a financial crisis here.)

 More Ways to Help You Weatherproof Your Finances